tanyaaa05/My-SQL-Basics/README.md

 # My-SQL-Basics
-This repository contains a comprehensive SQL Basics course covering essential topics for database management and querying using MySQL.
+This repository contains a comprehensive SQL Basics course covering essential topics for database management and querying using SQL.